 SOAP is an acronym for: Scripture, Observation, Application, and Prayer.
 As you prepare for participating in City Group this week, we invite you to write down your thoughts in a journal.
 Journaling is a great way to record and process your thoughts & what God is sharing with you.

-This week Pastor Chris kicked off a whole new series "That's SIck!"
+We are in a series called "That's SIck!"
 It's often said "it's what's on the inside that counts."
 We believe that this teaching series will help us to take a look at what is going on inside of us.
 There are things like worry, angery, lust, envy, doubt, loneliness, and much more.
 Sometimes the internal struggles that no one else sees are the ones that blind us the most.
 So let's get the inside story on how God offers hope and strength for overcoming these battles in this series,

 KEY POINTS